AI-Driven Remote Patient Monitoring App for Chronic Care Management

 Yes.
 Integration scope depends on what APIs your existing system exposes.
 We've integrated with EHR platforms that provide FHIR-compliant APIs and with practice management systems that offer data export.
 Outcome measurement integration, delivering PHQ-9 and GAD-7 to patients and pulling scored results back into your clinical record, can be built as a standalone module that integrates with your current system or as part of a broader platform build.
 The specific approach depends on your current stack and what you're trying to avoid replacing.
 We scope the integration feasibility during discovery before committing to what's possible.

-A focused teletherapy platform with HIPAA-compliant video, scheduling, and clinical notes typically runs $45,000 to $80,000.
-A full platform covering scheduling, EHR, outcome measurement, group session management, and insurance billing typically runs $100,000 to $180,000.
+A focused v1 teletherapy platform with HIPAA-compliant video, scheduling, and clinical notes launches in about 12 to 16 weeks and typically runs $45,000 to $80,000.
+A full platform adding EHR, outcome measurement, group session management, and insurance billing runs $90,000 to $160,000 and continues as an ongoing build.
 Organisations with complex multi-site or payer requirements are scoped individually.
-Cost depends on clinical complexity, number of providers, integration requirements, and patient-facing feature scope.
 Every project is priced at fixed cost, agreed before development starts, with no hourly billing.

 Tell us the clinical workflow challenge, scheduling, documentation, outcomes, billing, or teletherapy.
 We'll tell you what we'd build and how.